-A. The financial support that others might consider routine, Paul rejoiced about greatly in the Lord.
-Consider the comments of 2 Corinthians 8:
+- A. The financial support that others might consider routine, Paul rejoiced about greatly in the Lord.
+Consider the comments of 2 Corinthians 8: 1 5.

-- 1 5.
 He rejoiced that they thought of him, sending help again.
-It is like a perennial blossoming again. - B. There was a period when he did not hear from them because he uses the word revived. - C. Evidently there were no Christian travelers coming from them to Rome.
+It is like a perennial blossoming again. - B. There was a period when he did not hear from them. - C. Evidently there were no Christian travelers coming from them to Rome.